Skip Navigation

 For example, if you decide to split the money between vacation savings and investing for retirement, that means increasing the amount of your allotment to the TSP and directing the other half of the money to a savings account.
 Just don’t make the mistake of sending the money intended to pay for your vacation to the checking account you use to pay all your monthly bills.
 If you do, you’ll be wondering what happened to the extra money six months from now!

 In 2025, military service members will see their third consecutive healthy pay raise.
-Having a specific plan is the best way to make the most of this additional income.
+Having a specific plan is a great way to help make the most of this additional income.
 So consider these four ways to effectively allocate your pay raise, and don’t forget to responsibly reward yourself and your family as you continue your financial journey.

 Military Pay Raise Frequently Asked Questions